ltw-webdev-1/curriculum/install-all-the-things.md

       A simple way to test is using an online emulation service. *BrowserStack, sponsored by Microsoft, provides free Microsoft Edge testing.* So, we’re going to use that service.

       1. Go to [BrowserStack’s website](https://www.browserstack.com/test-on-microsoft-edge-browser#live-cloud) and create an account (press “Get Started”).
-      2. When it prompts you if you want to test `localhost`: “Yes” you want to do that, so install the extension.
+      2. You may be prompted to install something else for testing on `localhost`: Press “Yes” you want to do that, and install the extension.

   # - title: "Install VirtualBox"
   #   before: |